andrasq/node-qworker/Readme.md

 - cap the total number of worker processes
 - log a comment if worker is killed (ie, not asked to stop)
 - emit `fork`, `exit`, `error` and `trace` events
+- option `require: []` to jobs to pre-load dependencies eg coffee-script/register